IABTechLab/uid2docs/api/v2/guides/operator-guide-gcp-enclave.md

   --tags http-server
 ```

-The name of the VM (uid2-operator-gcp-01 in the example above) can be changed, but no other parameters can be changed, or attestation will fail.
+You can change the name of the VM (uid2-operator-gcp-01 in the example above), but no other parameters can be changed, or attestation will fail.

 ## Production Deployment

-We can deploy new UID2 Operator in GCP VM Enclave into Production Environment by following the same process as for Integration.
+We can deploy a new UID2 Operator in GCP VM Enclave into the production environment by following the same process as for Integration.
-You will need to be provided with a new instance of the cloud-init-`<timestamp>`.yaml.
-This will use the production URLs for the core service.
+You will need a new instance of the cloud-init-`<timestamp>`.yaml file.
+This file uses the production URLs for the UID2 Core Service.
-You will also be provided with a new gcloud script file, but it will only differ in the name of the cloud-init-`<timestamp>`.yaml file used.
+You will also be given a new `gcloud` script file.
+There are only two differences between the script file for the integration environment and the file for the production environment:
-It is recommended that you also specify the machine type in the gcloud script.
-Currently, it is recommended to run the
+- The name of the cloud-init-`<timestamp>`.yaml file used.
-UID2 operator on a machine type of n2d-standard-16.
+- The `machine-type` setting.
+It is recommended that for the production environment you specify the machine type in the `gcloud` script.
+Currently, it is recommended that you run the UID2 operator on a machine type of `n2d-standard-16`.

-An example of the script is given below:
+The following is an example of the script.

 ```
 $ gcloud compute instances \